-Texas Southmost College has partnered with RAVE Mobile Safety to provide an emergency alert system that delivers messages to TSC e-mail addresses, as well as to cell phones registered.
+Texas Southmost College has partnered with RAVE Mobile Safety to provide an emergency alert system that delivers messages to TSC e-mail addresses, as well as to mobile devices with cellular service that are registered.
 Students, faculty, and staff information is automatically updated in the RAVE Emergency Notification System each semester.

 RAVE Emergency Notifications are issued as part of the TSC's crisis management program.
-Notifications will be for major emergencies and emergency instructions that will art students, faculty, and staff on what to do and where to proceed in the event of an emergency situation.
+Notifications will be for major emergencies and emergency instructions that will alert students, faculty, and staff on what to do and where to proceed in the event of an emergency situation.
 This will allow students, faculty, and staff to stay safe and keep out of harm's way as a situation is happening.
 The system will not be used for minor situations such as weather advisories, campus event notifications, or cancellations of any kind.